amr-swalha/OpenTracer/Readme.md

 And you just need to call the WriteEvents method and it will write all the events for you.

+### Backend Installation

+Just publish the Web API to any IIS application or website.
+Make sure to point the connection string to the Postgres server.
+Also, there is a script attached under WebAPI/SQL so you can create the database and the needed table.

 ### ASP.NET Core + IHostedService

-To add an easy way of logging to your ASP.NET Core applicaiton, you can simply inject the package wtih a service and provide the endpoint as follow:
+To add an easy way of logging to your ASP.NET Core application, you can simply inject the package wtih a service and provide the endpoint as follow:

     builder.Services.AddScoped<IOpenTracer>(sp => new OpenTracer("https://localhost:7210/api/Trace"));